Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 **Additional information**

-Adyen&trade; uses TLS certificates that are changed from time to time.
-Adyen&trade; users will be informed about this.
+Adyen&trade; uses TLS certificates, which are changed from time to time.
+Adyen&trade; users are informed about this.
 You can ignore this information from Adyen because Actindo only checks if the certificates are valid in general and does not validate specific certificates.
+The best practice is not to use certificate pinning (which stores information about the specific certificate that is used by Adyen in order to validate it), but to check the validity of the certificate in general.
 See also an update example from Adyen&trade;: [TLS Certificates on Adyen services](https://help.adyen.com/updates/tls-certificates-on-adyen-services "[https://help.adyen.com/updates/tls-certificates-on-adyen-services]").